mgutz/logxi/README.md

 # logxi

-Log Eleven (XI) is a [12 factor app](http://12factor.net/logs)-compliant logger built for performance and happy development.
+Log Eleven (XI) is a [12 factor app](http://12factor.net/logs) logger built for performance and happy development.

 TL;DR

-*   Faster and less memory allocations than logrus and log15.
+*   Faster and less allocations than logrus and log15
-*   Enforces key-value pairs logging instead of `Printf` or maps.
+*   Enforces key-value pair logging
-*   Logs and their level are configurable via environment variables.
+*   Loggers and their level are configurable via environment variables
-*   JSON formatter or very efficient key-value text formatter for production.
+*   JSON formatter or very efficient key-value text formatter for production
 *   Happy, colorful, developer friendly logger in terminal.
 Warnings and errors are emphasized with their call stack.
-*   Defines a simple interface for logging, so it can be replaced easily.
+*   Defines a simple interface for logging
 *   Colored logging works on Windows
-*   Leveled logging.
-*   Named loggers.
+*   Loggers are named
-*   Has level guards to minimize argument costs.
+*   Has level guards to avoid cost of passing arguments

 ### Installation